Over 65’s National Tournament Round 1

 The Over 65’s National Tournament Round 1 saw Manchester Corinthians up against a strong Wigan Walkers side at the Powerleague Soccerdome in Wigan.
 Caged pitches are never the best venues for walking football but we were drawn away so there was no alternative.

 With a maximum squad of nine players, we felt we had the guys to finish the job and take us into round 2.
-The four ten minutes sessions kicked off promptly at 11:00 and within a few minutes Wigan had taken the lead and looked more than capable of given us problems.
+The four ten minutes sessions kicked off promptly at 11:00 and within a few minutes Wigan had taken the lead and looked more than capable of giving us problems.

 However we equalised in the first session with a well taken goal by Terry Williams.
 We then took the lead from a Bill Charlton shot.
 Corinthians looked to be going 3-1 up from an open goal but the shot went over the bar.
 As happens in football Wigan went down to the other end and equalised from a deflection to make the score 2-2.